BrianSemiglia/LocationPicker/README.md

 The combination of a linear path and commands-as-values allows for observability which allows for features like:

 1. Testing
-2. Restoring state (from a previous session, undo-manager)
+2. State Restoration (from a previous session, undo-manager)
-3. Playing-back state (animated feature-tutorials, analytics replays, crash replays)
+3. State Playback (animated feature-tutorials, analytics replays, crash replays)

 ![alt tag](https://github.com/BrianSemiglia/LocationPicker/blob/master/replay.gif)